voxsoftware/kawix-core/README.md

 ### The next generation module loader for nodejs

-**@kawi/core** allows requiring modules in async and more elegant way, and use last features of EcmaScript (for example async/await) without requiring with a lot of dependencies, of build scripts
+**@kawi/core** allows requiring modules in async and more elegant way, and use last features of EcmaScript (for example async/await) without requiring a lot of dependencies, of build scripts

 ## Get started